-- i.
-Development proposals should, where possible, conserve and enhance trees and hedgerows, and demonstrate that the proposals would not result in an unacceptable loss or damage to, existing trees or woodlands or hedgerows during or as a result of development. - ii.
-Wherever possible, development proposals must be designed to retain specifically identified trees and hedgerows of good arboriculture. - iii.
+- Development proposals should, where possible, conserve trees and hedgerows, and demonstrate that the proposals would not result in an unacceptable loss or damage to, existing trees or woodlands or hedgerows during or as a result of development. - ii.
+Wherever possible, development proposals must be designed to retain specifically identified trees and hedgerows of good quality. - iii.
 Development proposals that affect trees and hedgerows (existing or new planting) should demonstrate that they have been informed and guided by a full site survey including Ecological Impact Assessment where appropriate. - iv.
-Any development requires a fully costed management plan for the long term maintenance of the trees and hedgerows without providing added financial burden to the Parish Council. - v.
-Where replacement trees and hedgerows are proposed then - vi.
-Appropriate local native species should be used (see table below); - vii.
-Plantings be spaced to allow growth into their natural size and shape; - viii.
-Succession planting should be planned for the long term; - ix.
+Any development requires a fully costed management plan for the long term maintenance of the trees and hedgerows.

+Where replacement trees and hedgerows are proposed then:

+- a.
+Appropriate local native species should be used (see table below); - b.
+Plantings be spaced to allow growth into their natural size and shape; - c.
+Succession planting should be planned for the long term; - d.
 New high close boarded timber fences or walls will only be supported when there is an overriding need (e.g. security) and there is planting in front to soften the visual impact especially in a street scene within the CAs.